sidsrvstv/bitcoin_simulator/README.md

 `BlockChain` : A list of Blocks
 `User` : All users are genservers.
 A user is accessed through its public key.
 It is responsible for creating its own transaciton data, mining and broadcasting to all users messages and blocks.
 `Consensus`: A GenServer which keeps tally of votes for every transaction.
 Every vote is a tuple of public_key and block which all users have received in their mailbox for a particular transaction.
 The winner of the voting is added to the blockchain.
 In case of ties, the block which had reached the consensus actor first is the winner
 `Topology`: It maintains the network connection.
-It can be accessed to get list of all users keys and neigbors for a particular user.
+It can be accessed to get list of all users keys and neighbors for a particular user.

 All user balances are calculated by traversing the blockchain, no seperate fields for account balance are maintained.